in28minutes/python-tutorial-for-beginners/README.md

 3. Print the first 10 even numbers in reverse
 4. Print the squares of the first 10 numbers
 5. Print the squares of the first 10 numbers, in reverse
+6. Print the squares of the even numbers

 #### Solution 1